 The Midwest Energy Efficiency Alliance (MEEA) is a collaborative network, promoting energy efficiency to optimize energy generation, reduce consumption, create jobs and decrease carbon emissions.
 MEEA seeks an achievable pathway for all people and communities in the Midwest to receive the economic, environmental and societal benefits of energy efficiency and the larger clean energy economy.
-MEEA welcomes the opportunity to provide comments on the Draft Program Narrative for the State of Indiana's implementation of the Grid Resilience Grant Program.
+MEEA welcomes the opportunity to provide public comments on the Commission's investigation to review implementation of the Infrastructure Investment and Jobs Act as it relates to your jurisdiction.